 For body copy: word spacing can vary so much, that ‘rivers’ of whitespace appear between the text.
 This is very distracting.
 In addition, those with dyslexia will hate you for it.

 For headlines: vary font size from line to line.
 Often used on TV headlines, it looks tidy but again… very awkward to read.

-Mostly, Left Justified Works Best
+In Most Cases, Left Works Best